ArkEcosystemArchive/docs-legacy/docs/security/discovering/public-disclosure.md

 1. Never publicly disclose any exploit or vulnerability.
 2. Never maliciously initiate an exploit on ARK Public Network, if you need to validate your setup use your own local Ark Network.
-3. To receive the bounty, you must send an in-depth explanation in an email to [mailto:security@ark.io](security@ark.io) with the steps to reproduce the vulnerability and if possible a patch or PoC to negate the security vulnerability in question.
+3. To receive the bounty, you must send an in-depth explanation in an email to [security@ark.io](mailto:security@ark.io) with the steps to reproduce the vulnerability and if possible a patch or PoC to negate the security vulnerability in question.

 *Security vulnerabilities are paid in ARK based on the daily average rate before the payout as the terms are agreed upon by both parties.*

+## Disclaimer

+The Ark team may decide to deviate from the rewards program and security procedure without disclosing the underlying reasons.